A building permit is required to construct a tent, stage or temporary building if:

 - Portable extinguishers must be provided for the protection of occupants and the building structure.

-- Electrical systems and equipment, including electrical fuses and switches, must not be accessible to the
+- Electrical systems and equipment, must not be accessible to the public.

 - Open-flame devices are not permitted.